themailman05/kubernetes-ingress/docs/README.md

 We prefer the active voice, and plain language.
 When possible, be concise and avoid jargon - don't assume the reader knows as much as you.

-If an acronym or abbreviation could cause confusion to someone, explicitly define it during its first use, e.g *Security Operations Centor (SOC)*.
+If an acronym or abbreviation could cause confusion to someone, explicitly define it during its first use, e.g *Security Operations Center (SOC)*.